Wondering whether you may have a valid wrongful termination clam in California? You’re in the right place.

 However, when an employer fires an employee for the wrong reasons—illegal reasons—you have the right to file a wrongful termination claim.

-Workplace Rights Law Group has years of combined experience dealing with wrongful termination cases.
-With all the years of experience, we have gained some great results for our clients.
+Workplace Rights Law Group has decades of combined experience dealing with wrongful termination cases in California.
+We are proud of the results we’ve been able to achieve in partnership with our clients.

 Employees who have been terminated for discriminatory reasons, for exercising their legal rights, or in violation of an employment contract may have a wrongful termination claim.
 Wrongful termination happens when an employment agreement is ended by the employer in violation of the employee’s legal rights.

 Even though California is an “at-will” state, meaning that an employer or employee can be terminated at any time with or without cause at any time and for any lawful reason, with or without advance notice.

 In California, wrongful termination claims come when state and federal laws explicitly prohibit employers from firing employees for a number of reasons, which are illegal.